MikeFord12/Turtle-Sweeper/README.md

 # Setup

 If anyone desires to clone and run this code, the included libraries must be present in the user’s Arduino IDE.
 The Arduino IDE used for development is Version 1.8.5.
-The SD, SoftwareSerial, Wire, and SPI libraries used are included in the Arduino IDE.
+The SD, SoftwareSerial, and SPI libraries used are included in the Arduino IDE.
 The external libraries used are included in the Github repo.

 ---------------------------------------------------------------------
 **In order for these to work you must put these library folders in your “arduino->libraries” directory.
 If there is no libraries folder in your arduino directory, you must create one and put the library folders inside of there.**